mirochaj/ares/doc/troubleshooting.rst

 Troubleshooting
 ===============
 This page is an attempt to keep track of common errors and instructions for how to fix them.
+If you encounter a bug not listed below, `fork ares on bitbucket <https://bitbucket.org/mirochaj/ares/fork>`_ and an issue a pull request to contribute your patch, if you have one.
+Otherwise, shoot me an email and I can try to help.

 Plots not showing up
 --------------------